Best payment plans for real estate projects in

 How It Works

-of 20–30% of the property’s value.
-The remaining amount is then
+payment of 20–30% of the property’s value.
+The remaining

 Fixed

-monthly or quarterly, helping buyers plan expenses with predictability.
+Installments → Paid monthly or quarterly, helping buyers plan expenses

 Milestone-Based